Best washer and dryer deals at the Discover Samsung fall sale

 Not only is this smart dryer fast, it also offers functions you won't be able to live without.
 This electric dryer includes a drying rack right inside the drum.
 The door is also reversible, so you can choose which way your dryer door opens to better suit your laundry room layout.

-Smart electric dryer with Pet Care Dry and Steam Sanitize+: 37% off
+Samsung smart electric dryer with Pet Care Dry and Steam Sanitize+: 30% off

 You know how you're always tossing pet blankets and pet beds into the laundry?
 Pet owners considering an appliance upgrade need to check out this Samsung smart electric dryer.
 Its Pet Care Dry function can help remove 97% of major unpleasant pet odors.
 It's also equipped with a Steam Sanitize+ function that sanitizes clothing and can help reduces wrinkles and odors.
 This appliance has Wi-Fi connectivity with the Samsung SmartThings app so you can remotely start, schedule and get end-of-cycle alerts on your smartphone.
 Plus, its helpful Sensor Dry helps prevent over-drying for optimal fabric care.